farrelleoin93/Milestone-2/README.md

 ---

+1. I passed index.html through the [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) and the first results which contained some errors can be seen [here](https://github.com/farrelleoin93/Milestone-2/blob/master/assets/docs/html-validator-1.png) and [here](https://github.com/farrelleoin93/Milestone-2/blob/master/assets/docs/html-validator-2.png).
+After I fixed the issues I passed index.html through validation service again and no errors or warnings appeared as can be seen [here](https://github.com/farrelleoin93/Milestone-2/blob/master/assets/docs/html-validator-3.png).

+2. I passed style.css through the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) and the results came back stating that there were no errors as can be seen [here-no link]

 #### Testing User Stories

 1. *As a user, I want to understand what the site is for.* - This is achieved by the paragragh on the hero image which gives a brief description of the site.